codr7/swifties-repl/README.md

 ## Swifties REPL

 ### intro
-This projects aims to serve as a demonstration of how to implement a custom language using [Swifties](https://github.com/codr7/swifties/tree/main/Sources/Swifties/types).
+This projects aims to demonstrate how to implement a custom Lisp with REPL using [Swifties](https://github.com/codr7/swifties).

 ```
 Swifties v1